-Like the story itself, the supernatural antagonist borrows its appearance and jerky movements from past films.
-Certainly, there are some nods to J-horror from the early 2000s.
+Like the story itself, the supernatural antagonist borrows its appearance and jerky movements from past movies.
+Undoubtedly, horror fans will notice some nods to J-horror from the early 2000s.
 Fortunately, Christensen wisely keeps his demonic creature in the shadows.
 He never shows the audience too much.
 As a result, the monster has much more of an overall impact while also not exposing any budgetary constraints.

 Still/Born sparingly uses jump-scares.
 The result is a much more satisfying experience than your run-of-the-mill horror film.
 One baby-cam scene may actually scare you our of your seat.
 Where Still/Born really shines though is with its ability to build tension.
 In particular two scenes are likely to elicit some screaming and shouting at your television screen.
 As a parent, these two moments managed to get under my skin and create a sense of panic that few horror movies ever elicit.

-Strong Performances Add Emotional Weight to the Scares
+Strong Performances and Challenging Subject Matter Add Emotional Weight to the Scares

 Overall, Still/Born is a tightly paced, well-acted, and genuinely scary movie.
-It prompts a certain amount of uneasiness that linger long after the final credits finish rolling.
+It prompts a certain amount of uneasiness that lingers long after the final credits finish rolling.
+Even with its pretty rote premise, Still/Born delivers its share of scares.
 This is certainly an under-the-radar movie film worth checking out.
 Keep an eye out for director Brandon Christensen and his next movie.

 THE PROFESSOR’S FINAL GRADE: B+